alefore/weblog/edge-correctness.md

 there's no substitute for being able to automatically validate the entire set of expectations that you've articulated as tests.

+### Part of the binary

+Tests are always included in the Edge binary.
+One can always run `edge --tests=run` to run all tests.

+It would be trivial to add a compilation mode that throws away the tests.
+I thought I would quickly prioritize implementing this.
+Surprisingly, I never found the need to do this.

 ## Challenges

 I consider the following unsolved challenges when it comes to correctness.